-Cisplatin can put a strain on your kidneys.
-We check your kidney function with a blood test every cycle and give lots of fluids to flush the drug through your system.
-This is the reason we ask you to drink plenty of fluids when you get home.
+Cisplatin can occasionally put a strain on your kidneys.
+We check your kidney function with a blood test every cycle and give you lots of fluids to 'flush' the drug through your system whilst receiving chemotherapy.
+This is the reason it is important to drink plenty of fluids when you get home.